dcratfink/RevAI_HW/README.md

      sql script in it is just to initialize the mongodb with the schemas/collections.
      Included some initial collections for each type.

+     Update (09/23/2025): Working version of app.js using journey routes.
+Began removing garbage code I copied over from AI & other tools.

+     Created the 3 endpoints to simulate running (creating a journey, triggering a run, get a status)

+     Cleaned up code

 III.
 Developer Contacts:
         ricky.raymond.ratliff@gmail.com
         ricky.ratliff@dcratfink.com